Public-Transport-Nuremberg/oepnv-nuremberg/README.md

  URL: https://opendata.vag.de/
  License: Creative Commons Attribution 4.0 Int.

- Stops based on an adress  comee from an undocumented endpoint of the VGN
+ Stops based on an adress come from an undocumented endpoint of the VGN
  URL: HPSSuggest.php
  License: Unknown